-Dibble, a Democrat, was the representative for South Carolina's 1st congressional district from 1889 to 1891.
+Dibble was the representative for South Carolina’s 1st congressional district and was a Democrat.
+He served from 1889 to 1891.

 From Dec 1881 to Mar 1891, Dibble missed 746 of 1,725 roll call votes, which is 43.2%.
 This is worse than the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.

 |Dec 1881-Mar 1882||75||41||54.7%||94th|

 |Dec 1884-Mar 1885||146||44||30.1%||63rd|

 |Dec 1885-Mar 1886||39||17||43.6%||86th|